 - Maximize service levels to boost business efficiency

-While discussing with our office bearers the useful tools to expedite manufacturing processes, the first question that comes to our mind is ‘What is MRP’?
+While discussing in our office the useful tools to expedite manufacturing processes, the first question that came to mind is ‘What is MRP’?

-Our managers always struggle with the old age business problem of balancing inventory levels.
-The key question asked by our production planners is, “Do I have the right level of inventory”?
+Our managers always struggle with the old business problem of balancing inventory levels.
+The key question asked by our production planners is, “Do I have the right level of inventory?”

-MRP automates the planning processes determining how much raw material a business requires based on the projected demands.
+MRP automates the planning process to determine how much raw material a business requires based on the projected demands.

-Material Requirements Planning is basically an inventory management system designed to streamline production schedules and place orders for items of dependent demand.
-For example, in the case of a bicycle manufacturing business, the dependent demand items include aluminum pipes, tires, seats, bicycle chains etc.
+Material Requirements Planning is an inventory management system designed to streamline production schedules and place orders for items of dependent demand.
+For example, in the case of a bicycle manufacturing business, the dependent demand items include aluminum pipes, tires, seats, bicycle chains, etc.